Engineering-Research-and-Development/true-connector/doc/TRUEConnector/prerequisite.md

 * Review and Test: After updating, conduct a thorough review and testing to ensure that only the new keys are operational and that server access is functioning as expected with the updated keys.

-By regularly updating SSH keys every three months, administrators will enhance the security of server access, making sure these keys effectively protect against unauthorized entry.
+By regularly updating SSH keys every three months, OS administrators will enhance the security of server access, making sure these keys effectively protect against unauthorized entry.

 ## Secure DB